 You say, “credit report,” what does that have to do with marrying the most wonderful person I have ever met in my whole life?
 The answer is “a lot!”

 In your credit report lies those nasty little financial secrets we call “past and current financial problems.”
 If your spouse is not willing to share his or her credit report with you before you marry, look at that as an early sign of problematic marriage finances.

 What can a credit report tell us to prevent asking, “what is marriage dissolution”? after marrying.

 - In the case where a credit report is several pages long, this is a strong indicator that your spouse-to-be is overextended.
 In some cases, far too overextended.

-- Several delinquencies listed on a credit report simply means your Mr. or Ms. Right just doesn’t bother to pay his/or her bills in a timely fashion, or ignores them altogether.
+- Several delinquencies listed on a credit report simply mean your Mr. or Ms. Right just doesn’t bother to pay his/or her bills in a timely fashion or ignores them altogether.

-Far too many men and woman are baffled by their “significant others” spending habits and financial problems, after they are married.
+Far too many men and women are baffled by their “significant others” spending habits and financial problems after they are married.

 - Some people just don’t believe someone they, “think they know” is capable of doing “nasty things” like, not paying their bills on time?